Mark DeRosa: Chicago Cubs (2007–2008)

 For the second year in a row, the Cubs won the NL Central.
 DeRosa's two-run home run against Derek Lowe in Game 1 of the NLDS opened the scoring but wound up providing the only Cubs runs in a 7–2 loss to the Los Angeles Dodgers.
 He had two hits and two RBI in Game 2 but also committed an error that contributed to a five-run second inning by the Dodgers as they defeated Chicago 10–3.
 DeRosa hit .333 in the series, but the Cubs were swept by Los Angeles in three games, a loss that DeRosa found more disappointing than the previous year's.

 Cleveland Indians (2009)

 On December 31, 2008, DeRosa was traded to the Cleveland Indians for minor league pitchers Jeff Stevens, Chris Archer, and John Gaub.
-Prior to the 2009 season, he represented the United States in the World Baseball Classic.
-He batted .316 and led the team with nine RBI before Japan eliminated them in the semifinals.
 Though third base would be his primary position for the Indians, he also spent time at first base and in the outfield.
 On April 18, he had six RBI in a 22–4 victory over the Yankees.
 From June 14 through June 16, he hit home runs in three consecutive games.
 He received a standing ovation from Cubs fans when he returned to Wrigley Field on June 19, even though he was now with a different team.
 On June 27, DeRosa was traded to the Cardinals for relief pitchers Chris Perez and Jess Todd.
 In 71 games (278 at bats), he was batting .270 with 75 hits, 13 home runs, and 50 RBI.